MartinThoma/MartinThoma.github.io/content/2013-05-12-google-code-jam-round-1c-2013.md

         print("Case #%i: %s" % (caseNr, solve(x, y)))
 ```

-<h2>The Great Wall</h2>
+## The Great Wall
-The following solution is not applicable for the large input set, but it works fine for the small one:
+The following solution is not applicable for the large input set, but it works
+fine for the small one:

 ```python
 #!/usr/bin/env python